-This publication is designed to be freely available to download and print out.
-Under no circumafances should any version of this publication, whether print or electronic, be sold by any third party without prior permission in writing from
+This publication is designed to be treely available to download and print out.
+Under no circumatances should any version of this publication, whether print or electronic, be sold by any third party without prior permission in writing from

-This publication is one of the second Liquid Geography series commissioned by Proboscis alongside the Topographies & Tales project in March 2005.
-Topographies & Tales project concerned with relationships between people, language, identify and place and includes a short film, a set of StoryCubes, this series of Diffusion eBooks and a two day Creative Lab.
-The people, language, identify and place as part of collaborative ventures in Scotland with Glenmore Outdoor Education Centre; in London in the Proboscis Studio; with the Canadian High Comission in London and in Dawson City, Canada with the Klondike Institute of Arts and Culture.
-The eBooks and Creative Lab demonstrate and investigate partnerships between the arts, academia and civil society organisations concerned with issues of identity and place.
+This publication is one of the second Liquid Geography series commissioned by Proboscis alongaide the Topographies & Tales project in March 2005.
+Proposcis alongaide the Topographies & Tales project concerned with relationships between people, language, identify and place and includes a short film, a set of StoryCubes, this series of Diffusion eBooks and a two day Creative Lab.
+The project research has taken place as part of collaborative ventures in Scotland with the Canadian High Comission in London and in Dawson City, Canada with the Kondis Institute of Arts and Culture.
+The eBooks and Creative Lab demonstrate and investigate partnerships between the arts, academia and civil society organisations concerned with issues of identify and place.